 And on a recent visit to the UK, the firm’s Chief Technology Officer Dr Ray O Johnson met The Engineer to discuss some of the technologies and the trends that are shaping the future of the firm and the defence sector in general.

 Directed energy weapons – and in particular lasers – have been a priority area for military researchers in recent years.

-As previously reported in The Engineer US defence firm Raytheon began publically demonstrating the weapons back in 2010, whilst in 2012, Europe’s MBDA demonstrated a 40kW laser that successfully hit airborne targets at a range of over 2,000m.
+As previously reported in The Engineer, US defence firm Raytheon began publicly demonstrating the weapons back in 2010, whilst in 2012, Europe’s MBDA demonstrated a 40kW laser that successfully hit airborne targets at a range of over 2,000m.

 Meanwhile, later this summer a laser weapon will be deployed for the first time aboard a ship, when the US Navy developed LaWs system begins sea-trials in the Persian gulf aboard the curiously-named USS Ponce, an amphibious vessel that has been in service since 1971.